rhgao/on-demand-learning/README.md

   bash download_model.sh deblurring
   #download image denoising model
   bash download_model.sh denoising
+  #download our image denoising model equipped to denoise images of any size
+  bash download_model.sh denoise_anysize
   ```

 6. [Optional] Install the Display Package, which enables you to track the training progress.
 If you don't want to install it, please set `display=0` in `train.lua`.